RocketMan/solaris-ports/components/desktop/geary/README.md

 the one from the userland gate.

 As well, you will need to update your vala with the latest vapi files for WebKit.
-You can get the current vala files from the GNOME vala repo.
+You can get the current vala from this repo.

 ## Screenshot
 ![screenshot](https://raw.githubusercontent.com/RocketMan/solaris-ports/master/components/desktop/geary/screenshot.png "Geary")